Neighborhood Soapbox Derby

 Payson Utah held a derby in 2016.

-And of course there is the Red Bull Soapbox Derby that was held this year on June 14th at the Utah State Capitol Grounds.
-Our derby will not be like the Red Bull one.
-We will not have jumps or obstacles (for safety reasons).
+And of course there is the Red Bull Soapbox Derby that was held last year (2025) on June 14th at the Utah State Capitol Grounds.

 Here is the All-American Soapbox Derby.